damianhakert/damianhakert.github.io/source/handbook/index.html.md

 signature tool.
 Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.

-## Tools<a name="tools"></a>
+## Tools and Tips<a name="tools"></a>

 A lot of tools we use are described in the rest of the handbook (GitLab, Google Docs, Google Hangouts, 1Password, etc.).
 This section is for tools that don't fit anywhere else.

 ### Calendly<a name="calendly"></a>